-- will be designed in accordance with the requirements of LTN1/20 or any successor documents with protection for cyclists provided in accordance with Table 4.1 of LTN1/20. - Providing Bus Services to Chelmsford City Centre/NE Chelmsford Railway Station/ implementation of an affordable single fare zone. - Incorporate bus-gates to create sections of 'Bus/Cycle Only' roads within the users of the private car. - private car. - varying functions, facilities and scale to encourage journeys by sustainable means - through delivery of a series of transport related improvements and interventions. - way in delivering sustainable travel alternatives.
+- Provision of a connected movement network, which provides high quality network of primary and secondary links for pedestrians and cyclists.
+The on street cycle network will be designed in accordance with the requirements of LTN1/20 or any successor documents with protection for cyclists provided in accordance with Table 4.1 of LTN1/20. - Providing Bus Services to Chelmsford City Centre/NE Chelmsford Railway Station/ Broomfield Hospital and the wider public transport network through delivery of new and extended bus services from Beaulieu and Channels that will benefit from the implementation of an affordable single fare zone. - Incorporate bus-gates to create sections of 'Bus/Cycle Only' roads within the development, to ensure that all non-car uses have a clear journey time advantage over users of the private car. - Bus Stops will be easily accessible and located within 400 metres walk from every - Provide access to a Car Club, with a target that one space is available within 400m walk of every home to encourage a transition to households living without ownership of a private car. - Delivery of a network of Primary and Secondary Mobility Hubs throughout the site with varying functions, facilities and scale to encourage journeys by sustainable means because it is the most efficient way to travel. - Enhance connectivity to key destinations in the immediate and wider surrounding area through delivery of a series of transport related improvements and interventions. - Respond to successes and failures through monitoring performance against the Modal Share and Active Mode Targets to ensure at all times the Garden Community leads the way in delivering sustainable travel alternatives.